sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2.md

                            row.names = 1, header = TRUE)
 ```

-Note that we use `skip = 2` tp skip the first two headers, and we skip `check.names` when loading in R because some mOTUs names are confusing for R (they are treated as comments).
+Note that we use `skip = 2` tp skip the first two headers, and `check.names = F` when loading the file because some mOTUs names are confusing for R (they are treated as comments).

 Here we provide 106 human gut taxonomic profiles in the form of a table where columns are samples and rows are species (or clade in general).
 You can load it directly with: